Maruthanayagam Pillai: Early years

-Maruthanayagam Pillai was born in 1725 in the village of A. Panaiyoor in a Hindu family of Vellala caste, in what is now Ramanathapuram district of Tamil Nadu, India.
+Maruthanayagam Pillai was born in 1725 in the village of Keelapanaiyur in a Hindu family of Tamil Vellalar clan, in what is now Ramanathapuram district of Tamil Nadu, India.

 Philip Stanhope, 4th Earl of Chesterfield – who was in the service of Muhammed Ali Khan Wallajah, the Nawab of Arcot, for three years – mentions in his Genuine Memoirs of Asiaticus that Yusuf Khan was of royal extraction and high descent.
 2nd ed, 1785, page 160 The Scots Magazine (1765, page 264) tells of a letter written by a gentleman in the East Indies to a friend in Scotland, from the military camp before Palamcottah, dated 22 October 1764 (a week after his hanging), where in Yusuf Khan is said to be 'descended from the ancient seed of that nation'.
 According to an ancient Tamil manuscript Pandiyamandalam, Cholamandalam Poorvika Raja Charithira Olungu, the Pandiyan dynasty in Madurai was founded by one Mathuranayaga Pandiyan (Mathuranayagam).
 Yusuf Khan was believed to be his descendant.

 Being too restless in his youth, Yusuf Khan left his native village, and later lived with the company of his martial arts master and converted to Islam.
 He served the French Governor Jacques Law in Pondicherry.
 It was here he befriended another Frenchman, Marchand (a subordinate of Jacques Law), who later became captain of the French force under Yusuf Khan in Madurai.
 Whether Yusuf Khan was dismissed from this job or left on his own is unclear.
 He left Pondicherry, for Tanjore and joined the Tanjorean army as a sepoy (foot soldier).

 Education and early career

-Around this time, an English captain named Brunton educated Yusuf Khan, making him proficient in English.
-From Tanjore he moved to Nellore (in present-day Andhra Pradesh), to try his hand as a native physician under Mohammed Kamal, in addition to his career in the army.
-He moved up the ranks as Thandalgar (tax collector), Havildar and finally as a Subedar and that is how he is referred to in the English records ('Nellore Subedar' or 'Nellore').
+Around this time, an English captain named Brunton educated Yusuf Khan, enabling him to become proficient in languages such as Tamil, French, Portuguese, English, Arabic, and Urdu.
+With his ambition, he learned these languages.
+He later relocated to Nellur and assumed the titles of magistrate, civil officer, and superintendent.
+From Tanjore, he moved to Nellore (in present-day Andhra Pradesh), where he pursued a career as a native physician under Mohammed Kamal, in addition to his military career.
+He progressed through the ranks, starting as a Thandalgar (tax collector), then becoming a Havildar, and eventually achieving the rank of Subedar.
+This is how he is referred to in English records, as the 'Nellore Subedar' or 'Nellore Subedar.'
 He later enlisted under Chanda Sahib who was then the Nawab of Arcot.
-While staying in Arcot he fell in love with a 'Portuguese' Christian (a loose term for a person of mixed Indo-European descent or Luso-Indian) girl named Marcia or Marsha, and married her.
+While staying in Arcot he fell in love with a 'Portuguese' Christian (a loose term for a person of mixed Indo-European descent or Luso-Indian) girl named Marcia (Marcia de Carvalho), and married her.